 In recent years, there’s been a tidal shift in the way companies value their employees, and nothing better showcases this shift than the emergence of employee resource groups (ERGs).
 An ERG is a group of employees who come together around a shared identity or interest.

-When implemented well, ERGs prove that employment is no longer just about productivity and output.
+When implemented well, starting ERGs prove that employment is no longer just about productivity and output.
 It’s about everything employees bring to the table—their values, their lived experiences, their advocacy, their humanity.

 This revelation is transforming the relationship between employers and employees.
 At the Impact Studio Conference, Kari Niedfeldt-Thomas, managing director of corporate insights & engagement for CECP, put it this way: “Companies have identified that their stakeholder number one is their employees.”